7 – Tides & tidal height prediction

 Combining tidal predictions

-Shown below is an example of a semi-diurnal tidal level table found in the chart – see the tidal levels section above, in this case for both the port of Dowes and for a position “b” just South of Dowes.
+Shown below is an example of a semi-diurnal tidal level table found in the chart – see the tidal levels section above, in this case for both the port of Dowes and for a position “b” just south of Dowes.

 Tide table offshore dowes chart.